Resay2k/Docify/README.md

 ## 2. How

 Tesseract is an optical character recognition (OCR) engine that works very well under closed conditions.
 To recognize text, there must be a very clean segmentation of the foreground text from the background<sup>[1](#1)</sup>.
 These conditions are unlikely to be met for the photos uploaded to this app.
 Therefore, we will employ OpenCV for the preprocessing of the text.
-We will use it to identify and isolate characters, then we will read those characters through Tesseract.
+We will use it to identify and isolate words, then we will recognize those word through Tesseract.

 This python tutorial will initially be used as reference: [https://www.pyimagesearch.com/2018/09/17/opencv-ocr-and-text-recognition-with-tesseract/](https://www.pyimagesearch.com/2018/09/17/opencv-ocr-and-text-recognition-with-tesseract/)